Updated: Jan 6

 We use the power of Microsoft Teams and other information communication technologies at EduExcellence Satellites, and we’re always finding ways to improve our processes for the benefit of our e-students.

-Enroll for Online Schooling in 2022 with EduExcellence Satellites
+Enroll for Online School with EduExcellence Satellites

 Choosing the best online school for your child doesn’t have to be tough.
 The main thing is to ensure that they have the right equipment, the right environment, and the right attitude.
 If you are looking for an online school in South Africa that offers the government CAPS syllabus, We welcome you to connect with EduExcellence Satellites Principal, Yolande Ribberink.